• Skip to primary navigation

 The best kind of bananas for banana bread

-You’re making banana bread, so guess what the most critical ingredient is?
+You want to make perfect banana bread?
+Well, if you’re making banana bread, so guess what the most critical ingredient is?
 The bananas!
-Having the most ripe bananas possible is going to be the key to your success.
+Having the ripest bananas possible is going to be the key to your success.

 The darker the peel is, the more ripe and sweet it is.
 You want the bananas to be practically black for optimal flavor.
 They’re going to be falling apart when you peel them – and that’s perfect!
 You’ve probably heard them referred to as overripe bananas.